ANXvariable/ANXvariable-Hunter/README.md

 Multiplayer technically works, but there may be multiplayer-specific bugs.
 Please contact me if you encounter any issues.
  - Known:
    - You cannot see other players charging beams or firing charged beams.
+   - Online players can damage enemies with invisible beams with Destroy Offscreen Beams enabled (this one is intentional for now).
    - The Beam Limit setting may occasionally crash clients in multiplayer in late stages of the run.